 RYA Portsmouth Yardstick – link.
 The PNs can be found in the first link on the right hand side of their page.

 Club racing handicaps may differ from PN’s, and can be found by following this – March 2021

 Racing fleets – find out which one you are in –April 2021

 Newcomers – and those with no race record are automatically placed in the Bronze fleet.

 If your name doesn't appear or you feel you are on the wrong list please contact the Rear Commodore at email@example.com

 Are revised and published every four years by World Sailing, the international authority for the sport.

-The World Sailing Racing Rules of Sailing 2017-2020 can be seen her
+The latest World Sailing Racing Rules of Sailing 2021 - 2024 can be seen here

 The RYA Racing link (disputes, advise etc) can be found here.

 CHANGES TO THE RACING RULES OF SAILING AND HSC SAILING INSTRUCTIONS 2021